Shivamprajapatii/monorepo/README.md

 - [ESLint](https://eslint.org/) for code linting
 - [Prettier](https://prettier.io) for code formatting

-### Build

-To build all apps and packages, run the following command:
+build all apps and packages, run the following command:

 ```
 cd my-turborepo